adolfintel/TDF/README.md

             * Missing any file that's not part of Windows or some Microsoft redistributable indicates that there's a problem with the game installation (incomplete/corrupt setup)
         * Once you've downloaded what you need
             * If it's a single DLL just copy it to the game's folder
-            * If it's an installer, remove `game_exe` from the configuration and launch `run.sh` to enter "install mode", install what you downloaded, then put back `game_exe` and try launching the game again
+            * If it's an installer, remove `game_exe` from the configuration and launch `run.sh` to open a command prompt, install what you downloaded, then put back `game_exe` and try launching the game again
 * If you don't see complaints about missing DLLs, it could be that the game is crashing immediately
     * Add `unset WINEDEBUG` and `TDF_WINE_HIDE_CRASHES=0` to enable Wine's default debugging messages and "stopped working" screen
     * Open a terminal and run `./run.sh`